-Protect your phone against browser malware and other threats with Avast One
+Protect your iPhone against browser malware and other threats with Avast One

 Have you ever opened your browser to find a new homepage, search engine, or strange program on your toolbar?
 You may be a victim of browser hijacking.
 Your browser is valuable real estate for tech companies, advertisers, and hackers trying to command your clicks and attention.
 Learn what browser hijacking is and how to prevent it with strong antivirus software like Avast One.